Digitaler-Impfnachweis/covpass-android/README.md

   * app-covpass-check-demo: The demo variant of the CovPass Check app.
   * app-covpass-check-prod: The production variant of the CovPass Check app.

 Note: We explicitly avoid using flavors because they are problematic in many ways.
-They cause unnecessary Gradle scripts complexity for even non-trivial customizations, they interact badly with module substitution, the variant switcher doesn't work properly in all situations, etc. Our experience at IBM has been much smoother since we threw away all flavors and switched to using modules.
+They cause unnecessary Gradle scripts complexity for even non-trivial customizations, they interact badly with module substitution, the variant switcher doesn't work properly in all situations, switching flavors takes time (whereas apps in modules can be switched and launched directly), etc. Our experience at IBM has been much smoother since we threw away all flavors and switched to using modules.

 ## App architecture